- Ph.D. Indiana University of Pennsylvania

 - B.A.
 University of North Alabama

-Shanti Bruce, Ph.D., is Professor and Chair of the Department of Writing and Communication in the College of Arts, Humanities, and Social Sciences (CAHSS) at Nova Southeastern University.
+Shanti Bruce, Ph.D., is Professor and Chair of the Department of Writing and Communication and Interim Chair of the Department of Multidisciplinary Studies and Department of Performing and Visual Arts.
 She earned the Faculty Excellence in Teaching Award and was the 2011 NSU Convocation speaker.
 Her books ESL Writers: A Guide for Writing Center Tutors (Heinemann, now in a 2nd edition) and Creative Approaches to Writing Center Work (Hampton Press) were each honored with the International Writing Centers Association’s Outstanding Scholarship Award for Best Book.
 She also published What Every Multilingual Student Should Know About Writing for College (Pearson) and Tutoring Second Language Writers from Utah State University Press.
 She co-edited a special issue of Academic Exchange Quarterly and recently published a book chapter in Transnational Writing Program Administration.

 She has given over 60 peer-reviewed and invited conference presentations and workshops, including being the Keynote Speaker at a Pacific Northwest Writing Centers Association Conference, Featured Speaker at a European Writing Centers Association Conference in Germany, and Plenary Speaker at a Midwest Writing Centers Association Conference.